High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 - Diced celery and red onion for crunch

-2. Turkey and Hummus Plate
+2. Deli Meat and Hummus Plate

 - 3 tbsp roasted red pepper hummus